Frequently Asked Questions

 IS MCNS A LICENSED NURSERY SCHOOL?

-Yes, MCNS is licensed by the New York City Department of Mental Health and Hygiene and accredited by the National Association for the Education of Young Children (NAEYC).
+Yes, MCNS is licensed by the New York City Department of Mental Health and Hygiene.
 Our permit number is 3053.
+The school has regularly accredited by the National Association for the Education of Young Children (NAEYC) several times since 2003.

 No. MCNS is an independent, tuition based, not for profit preschool.
 As such, mastered teachers develop curriculum specific to the children in their classrooms each year.
 Pre-Academic skills are introduced naturally through play.